nukkeldev/aside/README.md

 > [!NOTE]
 > This is my first project that makes use of GitHub Copilot (or any similar) as
 > I experiment with it (I am very, very late).
 I primarily use it for
-> boilerplate that I can later fix up and add to as it's not very good with Zig
+> boilerplate that I can later fix up and add to.
+It's not very good with Zig
-> to be honest but it's good enough to write the code for this sort of program
+> but it's good enough to write the structure of the code for this sort of
-> very quickly, which I hadn't been able to do before.
+> program very quickly, which I enjoy.

 ## Ideas